genome/bfx-workshop/lectures/week_06/bfx_workshop_06_alignment.md

 ### Communications Tunnel

-We have a cromwell server already running in the cloud, and you need to create a connection to it, using your authenticated WUSTL Key credentials, we need to run the following gcloud command:
+We have a cromwell server already running in the cloud, and you need connect to it, using your authenticated WUSTL Key credentials.
+To do so, run the following gcloud command:
 ```
 gcloud compute start-iap-tunnel cromwell-server 8000 --local-host-port=localhost:8080 --zone=us-central1-a --project icts-precision-health
 ```

 This command opens a communication (IAP for TCP forwarding) channel between the Cromwell Server and your Cloud Shell or local (if using gcloud locally) terminal session.
-In other words, it allows the shell you're sitting at to talk talk to the cromwell server which will run your workflow.
+In other words, it allows the shell you're sitting at to talk to the cromwell server which will run your workflow.

 ### Cromwell API

 Using Cloud Shell, open a Web Preview using port 8080.
 Web Preview is a small icon near the top right of the Cloud Shell interface.
-If you later want to try this using a local terminal session with gcloud, simply load this URL in a web browser of your choice: http://localhost:8080
+If you later want to try this using a local terminal session with gcloud (instead of the cloud shell), you would load this URL in a web browser of your choice: http://localhost:8080

 Once a Web Preview (via Cloud Shell) or web browser (via local browser) loads, a Swagger User Interface (UI) to the Cromwell API should be available.